BlackBerry maker's missteps stir talk of its sale

 "It's not a stretch to say that a company doing $5 (per share) a year in earnings - with a 10 multiple - is a $50 billion take-out," Thornton said.

 He said even a 100 percent premium on Friday's price would still represent less than a multiple of 10.
-Google (GOOG.O) offered a 63 percent premium in its $12.5 billion move on Motorola Mobility (MMI.N).
+Google offered a 63 percent premium in its $12.5 billion move on Motorola Mobility.

 Even so, coming to grips with exactly what RIM has claimed as its own intellectual property and assessing its value independent of its operations is likely to prove an expensive and complicated endeavor.